Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 Managing Stimulant Withdrawal

 Individuals will begin to notice withdrawal symptoms almost immediately after their last dose.
-Symptoms of withdrawal will vary based on the substance used, but commonly include anxiety, restlessness, agitation, exhaustion, severe but temporary depression, and suicidal ideation.
+Symptoms of withdrawal will vary based on the substance used but commonly include anxiety, restlessness, agitation, exhaustion, severe but temporary depression, and suicidal ideation.

-These symptoms may last for 96 hours to a few weeks, and may be lessened by support from your physician.
+These symptoms may last for 96 hours to a few weeks and may be lessened by support from your physician.
 For this reason, some Stimulant Use Disorder treatment programs recommend in-patient support for this portion of recovery.

 Therapies Used in Stimulant Use Disorder Treatment

 The second stage of Stimulant Use Disorder recovery involves the support of caring psychologists and therapists who understand that addiction is a disease.
 Typically, this stage involves a combination of one-on-one talk therapy, behavior skills groups, and peer-facilitated support groups.
+In some cases, therapies such as psychodrama therapy, or experiential therapy might also be used.

 Lifestyle Maintenance for Stimulant Use Disorder